0xlord/arma-mission-templates/README.md

 # Introduction
 While creating some Zeus templates for my ARMA 3 unit (10th-mntd.de) I've asked myself why not to share the result and the mission files to the public so everyone can potentially benefit from it.
 As a template for us it will depend on our modset.
 However the goal in mind is to just make a solid foundation and not place any mod related objects.
 So removing unused mods from the templates should just be easily done.
-Just keep in mind, that we are building our templates with ACEX headless clients in mind.
+Keep in mind, that we are building our templates with ACEX headless clients in mind.
 We highly advice to keep them because it just improves ai, performance, and stability by a huge factor!
 Be advised that we actively develop these templates for our own needs mostly.
-Please see "How to change group names" for further customization towards your own needs.
+Please see "How to change things" for further customization towards your own needs.

 # Design philosophy
 Initially I wanted to build a template we can use to play Zeus missions on the map Rosche.
 From just two squads and a loadout box it quickly developed into a fully fledged, 84 players capable, mission template with a correct slot list and whatnot.
 This development were quickly adopted by our mission builders, because those templates delivered a solid foundation to build upon without the hour long hassle of setting up fireteams, squads and platoons.
 The template currently features: